How many applications are received each year?

 Due to strong demand and limited class size, early application is encouraged.
-The Office of Admissions and Student Services must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 15 of the year of desired admission (August matriculation).
-Incomplete applications will not be considered after the October 15 deadline.
+The Office of Admissions must receive the completed application with all supporting documents (evaluation forms, transcripts, GRE scores, licenses, proof of certifications, current Curriculum Vitae, etc.) before October 1 of the year of desired admission (August matriculation).
+Incomplete applications will not be considered after the October 1 deadline.

 Should I observe the role of a CRNA (Certified Registered Nurse Anesthetist) before I apply?

 Yes.
 We highly encourage all applicants to become familiar with the role of the CRNA.
 Try contacting a CRNA at your own institution to shadow a CRNA and observe the operating room environment.
 Also, current nurse anesthesia graduate students offer a wealth of information from the student perspective.

-- The Duke University School of Nursing offers an on-campus experience yearly (contact Office of Admissions and Student Services for times).
+The Duke University School of Nursing offers an on-campus experience yearly (contact Office of Admissions for times).
 The on-campus experience provides an opportunity to meet both the nurse anesthesia faculty and students face to face, and ask questions regarding your individual circumstances.

 I began working in the ICU two months ago.
 Am I eligible for an interview?

 You must have a least one year of recent, continuous critical care experience prior to submitting the application.

 Who should I contact regarding the application process?

-Please contact the Office of Admissions and Student Services for any inquiries regarding your application.
+Please contact the Office of Admissions for any inquiries regarding your application.
 SONAdmissions@mc.duke.edu or 877.415.3853.

 Do you prefer specific areas of critical care experience?